 - iSolation (Daniel Hume, 2012, 5:07) [watch video]

 An exploration of isolation amongst people living in an urban center.
-Shot with an iPhone 4S, edited in Premiere Pro, color grading done using Magic Bullet Looks.
-I find the music heavy handed, which detracts from my experience, but I chose it as an example because I saw some interesting connections between it and Daybreak Express.
+Shot with an iPhone 4S, edited in Premiere Pro, color grading was done using Magic Bullet Looks.
+I find the music heavy-handed, which detracts from my experience, but I chose it as an example because I saw some interesting connections between it and Daybreak Express.

 Profiles of people and their work